 As enticing it is to diffuse some lavender to bring calming energy into your home, it may not be the best choice for your feline buddy.
 Here are ways to protect your indoor cat from lavender poisoning.

 Keep lavender out of reach of cats.
-Fresh and dried lavender sprigs should be kept out of reach of your cats.
-Keep cat-friendly plants like catnip, oat grass (cat grass), and grow herbs like valerian, Cat’s Claw, and licorice root.
+Instead of lavender, keep cat-friendly plants like catnip, oat grass (cat grass), and grow herbs like valerian, Cat’s Claw, and licorice root.

 Lock up lavender oil and skin care products.
-If you use lavender oil and skincare or bath products with lavender, keep them in a locked cupboard that your feline can’t get into.
+If you use lavender oil or bath products with lavender, keep them in a locked cupboard out of reach.
 Don’t let your pet lick diffuser sticks or your skin after applying any lavender skin products.

 Avoid topicals containing lavender.
 Richardson explains that cat parents should avoid the use of topical products that contain lavender essential oils.
 “Avoidance of applying topical essential oils, including lavender, to your pet is the best way to avoid toxicity,” she says.